Killing prompts return of Philippines workers from Kuwait

 Manila, Philippines (CNN)As many as 10,000 Filipino workers in Kuwait are expected to take up the Philippines government's offer of a free flight home after the body of their compatriot was found stuffed in a freezer.

-President Duterte's administration has ordered a ban on the deployment of overseas foreign workers to Kuwait after the deaths of several woman, including 29-year-old Joanna Demafelis.
+President Duterte's administration has ordered a ban on the deployment of overseas foreign workers to Kuwait after the deaths of several women, including 29-year-old Joanna Demafelis.

 Demafelis' body was found in the freezer of her employers' home on Wednesday where authorities believe it could have been stored for up to one year.